lindb/lindb.github.io/docs/guide/lin-ql.md

 /* select orders of the last one hour with interval(1 minute)*/ select sum(order) from order.system.monitoring where time>now()-1h group by time(1m);

+/* select total orders of the last one hour with interval(1 hour, based on query time range), return one data point*/ select sum(order) from order.system.monitoring where time>now()-1h group by time();

 /* show statistics of processing select query, such as how many Series were found、time-cost of each steps、network traffic */ explain select sum(order) from order.system.monitoring where time>now()-1h group by time(1m);
 ```